-- Permits are required. - Keep to designated roads and tracks. - Camp only in designated camping areas. - Rubbish bins only available for Smith Point campers.
-Be prepared to burn paper or carry out recyclable materials. - All cultural items and wildlife are protected. - Pets are not permitted. - Nets, traps and firearms are not permitted. - Take care with fire, light fires only in fireplaces provided.
-Keep camp fires small. - Collect firewood before arriving at your picnic or campsite. - Collect fallen timber only. - Avoid using soaps and detergent in or near waterways. - Generator camping area provided. - Observe restrictions on fishing catches and areas see Rangers for more information. - Shells are recycled by marine wildlife look, photograph, identify leave on the beach. - Check that your vehicle is not transporting pests like weeds and Cane Toads.
+- Off road driving is forbidden.
+Keep to designated roads and tracks. - A permit is required for Drone use - conditions apply and it must be obtained prior to your arrival in the Park. - Rubbish bins only available for Smith Point campers.
+Be prepared to burn paper or carry out recyclable materials. - All cultural items and wildlife are protected. - Pets are not permitted. - Nets, traps and firearms are not permitted unless a permit has been obtained.
+Cast nets and hands spears are permitted. - Take care with fire, light fires only in fireplaces provided.
+Keep camp fires small. - Collect firewood before arriving at your picnic or campsite.
+Firewood may be collected within the Park only - not within Arnhem Land.
+Collect fallen timber only. - Avoid using soaps and detergent in or near waterways. - Generator camping area provided. - Shells are recycled by marine wildlife look, photograph, identify leave on the beach. - Check that your vehicle is not transporting pests like weeds and Cane Toads.